 - Progress Pride Flag: which took the black and brown stripes of the Philadelphia Pride Flag and added the pink, light blue, and white stripes of the trans flag in a chevron pattern over the original pride flag.

-- Intersex Pride Flag: which built further upon the Progress Pride Flag by adding a block of yellow with a purple cirlce inside of the white chevron area of the Progress Pride Flag to add intersex representation.
+- Intersex Pride Flag: which was built further upon the Progress Pride Flag by adding a block of yellow with a purple circle inside of the white chevron area of the Progress Pride Flag to add intersex representation.

-If some of the ideas above resonate with you and you’re thinking of coming out, make sure the conditions are safe and have a plan of action regarding housing and food if things don’t go as planned.
+If you connect with the ideas above and are contemplating coming out, ensure that the conditions are safe.
+Have a plan of action regarding housing and food in case things don’t go as planned.